-You can also join our Oxford Brookes Alumni group on LinkedIn - we have over 550 members - and we post there regular messages about events and activities.
+You can also join our Oxford Brookes Alumni group on LinkedIn - we have over 700 members - and we post there regular messages about events and activities.
 For example, we host an alumni party at the London Book Fair each year.
 In 2014 we also hosted an alumni event in Oxford - 'Alumni stories - Emma Bourne'.

 Here is what our alumni say:

 After taking both a bachelor degree in publishing and a two-year publishing master’s in Italy, I still felt I was not ready to put myself forward as a valuable addition to any publishing company.
 I felt I needed a very practical, business oriented course that would help me understand the industry and prepare me for a ‘real job’.

 I was not sure in which area of publishing I wanted to work – I only knew it must be in book publishing.
 I started checking degree programmes around Europe, searching for the one that combines all the elements that I was looking for: a creative and business oriented course that has an overview of different departments of a publishing house; and a course that is not only UK oriented but gives an international background.
 When I discovered the programme of the MA Publishing at Oxford Brookes, I knew this had everything I was looking for, plus the amazing location of the city of Oxford – and all the ratings and feedback from previous students online were highly positive. ...

 Posted on 17 Jan 2017 around 2pm •